rahul-gharat/dronahq-docs/docs/public_and_embed_sharing_options.md

 ---
-sidebar_position: 1
+sidebar_position: 132
 ---

-# Reading query params in public apps
+# Sharing options

 Docusaurus can manage multiple versions of your docs.